 Depending on the execution, an electric motor can either be connected directly (1) to the electrical mains or can/shall be operated with a FC.

 The FC is either

-- directly attached to the electric motor (2, order option), - mounted on the fan support (3, order option), - · or installed separately (4, customer solution).
+- · directly attached to the electric motor (2, order option), - · or installed separately (3, customer solution).

 NOTICE Risk of damaging the frequency converter